Dental Career

 Narrow Down Your Options

 Private practices sometimes won’t have the patient load for you to gain the experience or the paycheck you desire.
 Corporate settings may overwork and undervalue you, leading to burnout early in your dental career.
 Working for an independent DSO like Community Dental Partners can start your career off strong.
 CDP is a great middle ground.
 We offer a higher starting salary than most private practices and more support than corporate practices.
-If your career vision includes the pathway to becoming a practice owner, sign onto a job that will help get you there.
+If your career vision includes becoming a practice owner, sign onto a job that will help get you there.

 CDP employees at a ribbon cutting ceremony for a new Smile Magic dream job practice opening.